New research is starting to show the benefits of motorcycle riding. What’s important is we pursue our passions as safely as possible.

 For off-road or enduro riding, an off-road helmet is usually best.
 Off-road helmets are great because of the features we discussed earlier.

 Finally, remember that helmets are more like bulletproof vests.
 They work great, once.
 Be sure to replace your helmet every time you take a hard hit to the head.

 Even if you don’t take a hard spill, you should still replace your helmet every few years.
 The frequency depends on how expensive your helmet was in the first place.

 You should replace a cheap helmet every two to three years.
 A mid-price helmet will last closer to four to six years.
 An expensive, quality helmet will last longer than that.
 So consider splurging – it can be cheaper in the long run, and your life may depend on it.

 There are a lot of options to protect your eyes, and it’s important to pick the one that works best for you.
-What’s most important is your eye protection does that – they need to protect your eyes.
 Make sure whatever option you wear, your lenses are shatterproof.
 Sunglasses alone won’t do the trick.

 Goggles are often the go-to for most off-road riders.
 They’re comfortable and they have foam padding to help absorb sweat.
 On top of that, they offer the most protection, but also the most ventilation.

 When you’re shopping for quality goggles, they need to fit your helmet’s aperture.
 Make sure to bring your helmet along.

 Some riders swear by safety glasses.
 They’re shatterproof, and the yellow tint reduces glare.
 They protect your eyes, but they’re breezy too.

 Second only to head injuries, foot injuries are the most common type of motorcycle injury.
 That’s because your feet are lower to the ground.
 They’re likely to get trapped underneath the bike in the event of an accident.